Joseph Macwan: Biography

 Macwan was a prodigy.
-He was admitted to school when he was five years old because his reading and writing skills were more advanced than those of most students of the usual admitting age of seven years.
+He was admitted to school when he was five years old because of his reading and writing skills.
+Which were more advanced than those of most students of the usual admitting age of seven years.
 At that time it was unusual to study in school in his community.
 He had good memory skills and he could remember poems by listening to his brother who used to recite poems to his ill mother.
 He studied in the Missionary School of Oad village until fourth grade, then he did two grades at a local board school.
 He passed the vernacular final exam at the I P Mission School of Nadiad in 1950.

 Due to poverty, he joined the Christian Missionary School at Khamloj as a teacher when he was fourteen.
-Later he was transferred to Missionary School, Nadiad as a Deputy PTC in 1955.
+Later he was transferred to Missionary School, Nadiad as a Deputy PTC (Primary Teacher's Collage) in 1955.
 In the same year, he passed matriculation with 72%.
-He then joined Primary Teacher's College (PTC) which he passed with 72%.
 He also completed Vinit Visharad and Rashtrabhasha Ratna during the same period.
 In 1957, he joined St. Xavier's School in Anand as a teacher of Hindi language.
 He passed a Master of Arts in Hindi by studying in weekend classes while working as a teacher.
 He served as a visiting lecturer of Hindi at the College of Dakor from 1971 to 1972 and at M B College, Vidyanagar from 1972 to 1977.
-Later he resigned from his visiting lecturer posts and continued to teach at the St. Xavier's School until his retirement in 1994.
+Later, he resigned from his visiting lecturer posts and continued to teach at the St. Xavier's School until his retirement in 1994.

 He married Reginaben in November 1955, and they had four daughters and four sons.

 He died on 28 March 2010, in Nadiad following kidney failure.